jina-ai/GSoC/README.md

 #### Project description

-### *Project 1: Context-Aware Landmark Search*
+Landmark retrieval is a hot topic in both academic research and industrial applications.
+We realise the importance of landmark retrieval rising up again post COVID.
+As the tourist places open again, we can expect an increase in the number of queries tackled related to landmark search.

-Landmark retrieval is a hot topic in both academic resarch and industrial applications.
-Given a Image-to-Image search system, we input an image contains a tourist Landmark and expect to retrieve photos of the same Landmark sites.
-However, most of the job has been done to optimize the accuracy of the search results, ratther than the "usefulness" of the search results.
-This application expect you to train a machine learning model care beyond accuracy.
-For instance, given a photo of the Great Wall, you get Great Wall photos and re-rank them by different seasonal images (e.g. summer scene, snow scene etc..).
-Finally, you incorporate your model and build a tourist Landmark search system with Jina.
+The project aims to create an Image-to-Image search system, wherein we input an image containing a tourist landmark and expect to retrieve photos of the same landmark sites but taken at different times in a year.
+However, most of the job has been done to optimise the accuracy of the search results, rather than the "usefulness" of the search results.

+This application expects you to train a machine learning model and create a faceted search system.
+The model will be trained to recognize not only the similar images but also, rank them on the basis of months in a year.
+The faceted search will enable users to apply for filters and manipulate search according to their use cases.

+For instance, given a photo of the Great Wall of China, the system renders Great Wall photos and re-ranks them by different seasonal images (e.g. summer scene, snow scene etc..).

+Finally, the trained model will be put to use in building a tourist Landmark search system with Jina.
+An additional task would be to showcase the tag of “safe to visit” or “unsafe to visit” in the pandemic.

+#### Getting started:
+Please introduce yourself in #introductions channel in our slack channel and learn about Jina by reading the [documentation](https://docs.jina.ai/).

+#### 🎯 Desired Outcomes

 ### *Project idea 2- Jina AI playground*